Andover-Robotics/software-docs/the-ftc-control-system.md

 ---
-description: 'It consists of a phone, a hardware hub, and another phone.'
+description: 'It consists of a phone, an electronics hub, and another phone.'
 ---

 # The FTC Control System